 Artificial and Hybrid Surfaces

-Agrostis have adapted to the rise in popularity of artificial sports surfaces by keeping abreast of the technology.
-We have done this via our extensive connections throughout the industry, in particular our membership of the technical services section of SAPCA.
+Agrostis have kept very much abreast of technological developments in artificial sports surfaces .
+We have done this through our extensive connections within the industry and in particular our membership of the technical services section of SAPCA.
 Designing and specifying the construction of many artificial sports surfaces has provided further insight.

 Factors to Consider with Artificial Surfaces

 If you are considering installing a new artificial playing surface (MUGA, AGP, etc), or replacing the surface of an existing facility, there are a number of important considerations to address at the outset.
-These may be summarised in a feasibility study which Agrostis would be pleased to undertake.
-In addition to the choice of surface, some factors addressed in such a study include:
+These may be addressed in a feasibility study which Agrostis would be pleased to undertake.
+In addition to the choice of surface, other factors to consider include:

 This keeps balls in and unwanted users out.
 The sports involved, and the level of security required, determine the most appropriate form of fencing.
 The durability of the materials is particularly important.
 Planners often insist on particular colours being used.
 Social and aesthetic implications must also be considered.